-In today’s post we will be examining one of the most important sacred geometry symbols, Metatron’s Cube.
+We will be discussing Metatron’s Cube, one of the most important sacred geometry symbols, in today’s post.
 What does the symbol represent?
 Why is it named after the archangel?
 What are the common uses for it?
 The answers to all these questions and more are given in this article.
 Without further ado, here is all you need to know about Metatron’s Cube, its meaning in sacred geometry, origin and uses.

 The Origin of Metatron’s Cube